Creating a Mind Map for Project Management

-The first step in creating a mind map template is to determine the main concept, which is essentially referring to the purpose of your project.
-This concept, which is usually a phrase, is the central point of your template and the rest of the map will grow out of it.
-While determining this phrase, one might focus on the issues they have to solve, projects they have been working on, or a lecture that they are trying to memorize.
-For instance, as a mind map example, if you are managing a project as a team regarding global warming, global warming is the main concept that your template will be built upon.
+The first step in creating a mind map template is to determine the main concept.
+It is essentially referring to the purpose of your project.
+This concept, which is usually a phrase, is the central point of your template.
+And the rest of the map will grow out of it.
+While determining this phrase, one might focus on the issues they have to solve.
+And other can focus on projects they have been working on.
+Or a lecture that they are trying to memorize.
+For instance, as a mind map example, if you are managing a project as a team regarding global warming, global warming is the main concept.

 Then, it is time to expand your main concept by determining some subtitles that are directly related to your phrase.
-Determining subtitles (or sub-categories) refers to organizing and categorizing the information that you will need in making that Project real.
+Determining subtitles (or sub-categories) refers to organizing and categorizing the information.
+You will need in making that Project real.
 In other words, you need some broad concepts that outline some of the most important parts of your Project vaguely but also efficiently.
-So, if we look back at our mind map example, when you are working on a project on global warming, you might come up with subcategories such as deforestation, sustainable energy, or burning of fossil fuels.
+So, look back at our mind map example.
+When you are working on a project on global warming, you might come up with subcategories such as deforestation, sustainable energy, or burning of fossil fuels.

 Advantages and disadvantages for project management teams

-Mind maps are often preferred for coming up with easy-to-follow roadmaps, solving puzzles, and enabling effective brainstorming sessions by laying out all the objectives.
+Mind maps are often in use for coming up with easy-to-follow roadmaps.
+Also, solving puzzles, and enabling effective brainstorming sessions by laying out all the objectives.
 It enables us to link all the ideas together through a visualized map while organizing and categorizing all the information we have efficiently.
-These templates are particularly useful for the teams since it enables all the members of a team to visualize the steps of a project easily while paving way for an efficient assignment of the duties.
+These templates are particularly useful for the teams.
+Since it enables all the members of a team to visualize the steps of a project easily.
+While paving way for an efficient assignment of the duties.

-Even though these templates are often praised for their easy-to-use structure and efficient outcomes, they can also cause some negative effects albeit it is a rare occasion.
-If the scope of a template is not pre-determined, it might go out of hand and expand beyond comprehension, making the project even more difficult to grasp.
+These templates are often praised for their easy-to-use structure and efficient outcomes.
+They can also cause some negative effects albeit it is a rare occasion.
+If the scope of a template is not clear, it might go out of hand and expand beyond comprehension.
+This is making the project even more difficult to grasp.
 Thus, it is often recommended to determine the scope of a mind map before taking things under control.

 Overall, a mind map is a savior for not only the individuals who are having trouble to see the big picture in a complicated task but also the companies and teams who are responsible for coming up with new ideas and projects.